Welcome back!

 Details

-Here is a fossil insect of the species Mesonepa primordialis from the lithographic limestone of Eichstätt.
+Here is a fossil insect of the species Mesonepa minor from the lithographic limestone of Eichstätt.

-This speciem come with positive and negative side and it also offers some potential for further preparation.
+This specimen come with positive and negative side .

 Shipping time: 3-4 Days